Churros with peaches and custard

 Cook the churros, in batches, for 5-6 minutes, or until golden-brown and crisp, then remove and drain on kitchen paper.
 Repeat the process with the remaining batter, then dust all of the churros with caster sugar.

 To serve, spoon the custard over and around the peaches, with the churros piled alongside on a plate.

-If your has large air bubbles, is too cold, too wet or if your oil is too hot, or if you drop a churro from too high into hot oil you might get splashes, popping oil, or churros that burst.
+If your batter has large air bubbles, if your oil is too hot, or if you drop a churro from too high into hot oil you might get splashes, popping oil, or churros that burst.
 Keep children away while they cook and protect yourself by wearing long sleeves and keeping your face away from the pan.